djamespeabody/social-identity-lab-website/content/authors/stephanie_byers/_index.md

 ---

-<p><i>Thesis</i><br>
+<h3>Thesis</h3>
-Papal Support for Women Under Uncertainty: Changing Perceptions of Women in Religious Leadership Positions in the Roman Catholic Church.</p>
+Papal Support for Women Under Uncertainty: Changing Perceptions of Women in Religious Leadership Positions in the Roman Catholic Church.

-<p><i>Research Interests</i><br>
+<h3>Research Interests</h3>
 I’m interested in researching stereotype content, prejudice, attitude change, and leadership.
 In my research, I attempt to merge these interests by examining marginalized groups in a leadership context in an attempt to improve perceptions of their leadership efficacy and support – two elements which are paramount to their success.</p>

-<p><i>Recent Work</i><br>
+<h3>Recent Work</h3>
-Byers S. M., Estrada D., Sherburne, B., Gaffney, A. M., & Hackett, J. D. (2018, July). <i>Trumping group threat: The relationship between threat, conservatism, and political zealotry during the 2016 U.S presidential campaign season</i>.
+<p style="margin-left: 60px; text-indent: -60px;">Byers S. M., Estrada D., Sherburne, B., Gaffney, A. M., & Hackett, J. D. (2018, July). <i>Trumping group threat: The relationship between threat, conservatism, and political zealotry during the 2016 U.S presidential campaign season</i>.
 Poster session presented at the annual meeting of the International Society of Political Psychology, San Antonio, TX.</p>